backbone-cord/backbone-cord.github.io/README.md

 **backbone.cord.js** enhances Backbone by enabling the easy creation of reactive connected views with two-way data binding and Jade-like declarative syntax.

+**backbone.cord.js** is a layout and data pipeline for Backbone that connects views with subviews and models.
+Observation and plugin system also enables many types of reactive interfaces.

 #### Requirements

 * Backbone 1.1+, other versions and variants may also work but haven't been tested
 * Modern Browser, IE9+ - Array.indexOf, Object.getPrototypeOf, Object.defineProperty, Object.getOwnPropertyDescriptor, and Function.bind methods are used, possibly others that would need a polyfill on older browsers

 *NOTE:* jQuery and Underscore.js are NOT required, though normally used with Backbone.

+#### Compatibility Mode

+By default, Cord will globally modify the Backbone.View class.
+However, if `window.cordCompatibilityMode = true;` is set before Cord is loaded then Backbone.View will be extended as Backbone.Cord.View and all view modifications will happen on that class and Backbone.View will remain untouched.
+Backbone.View and Backbone.Cord.View are compatible with each other.
+There is no compatibility mode for Backbone.Model - any plugin changing Backbone.Model applies to all models.

 Additions to Backbone
 -------------------------------